HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/index.md

 #### **I only have a few sketches with dimensions 😊**

-If I don't have a digital substrate, I have to redraw the roof planes.
-In order to redraw better, I have several options available.
-If the roof plane shape is simple, I can [model](modellingRoofs.md) by inserting roof planes of predefined shapes, or directly clip the shape in the modelling space.
+If I don't have a digital substrate available, I have to specify the roof planes.
+To make it easier to enter, I have a few options.
+If the roof plane shape is simple, I can [model](modellingRoofs.md) by inserting roof planes of predefined shapes, or seem the general roof plane shape in the modelling space.
+The general input mode uses tracing and other familiar input tools as in other CAD programs.
+If the slope is known, the roof planes can be rotated in space and pushed together in space as they actually form the roof.
+If the roof can be assembled in space with sufficient accuracy, the [flashing and gutter generator](roofFlashingGenerator.md) can be used.

 #### **I have a vector drawing of the roof plan 😊😊**